 Scientific thinking has been an essential part of our PharmD curriculum for decades.

-As a UCSF PharmD student, you’ll take a scientific approach to learning.
+Our unique three-year, year-round curriculum is based in scientific thinking.
 This means that you’ll constantly be thinking through potential answers to questions, solutions to problems, and making connections within your learning, week to week and year to year.
-Course content is designed to build and integrate, helping you connect one part to the next as you actively engage in your own learning.

 As you move through the PharmD curriculum, you’ll: